campusrover/labnotebook2/docs/lab-robots/branbot/assembly-tutorial.md

     </kbd>
 </p>

-### Connect the Motor Assembly's Wires to the Charlie Board
+### Connect the Motor Assembly Wires to the Charlie Board

 <p align="center">
     <kbd>